TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 .. attention::

-   Currently, only the Core features can be (de-)activated in the Install Tool.
+   Currently, only the `Core`:pn: features can be (de-)activated in the Install Tool.

    To change the setting for your extension feature either use :file:`Localconfiguration.php`: or :file:`AdditionalConfiguration.php`: like